rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

 #### Clean-up modes

-The following clean-up modes can be used as needed:
+Use the following clean-up modes as needed:

 - **cleanup_mode=quick** – Performs minimum cleanup, including removal of
-  obsolete crossedition triggers and seed data.
+  obsolete cross edition triggers and seed data.
 Use quick cleanup when you need to start the next patching cycle as soon as possible.

 - **cleanup_mode=standard** – Does the same as quick mode and also drops (removes) obsolete editioned code objects (covered objects).

-- **cleanup_mode=full** – Performs maximum cleanup, which drops all obsolete code and data from earlier editions.
+- **cleanup_mode=full** – Performs a maximum cleanup, which drops all obsolete code and data from earlier editions.

-#### Optional phases
+### Optional phases

-The phases in this section can be used as needed.
+Use the phases in this section as needed.

 #### Abort phase

-The abort phase, a conditional phase, cannot be specified with any other phase.
+You cannot specify the abort phase, a conditional phase, with any other phase.

 If for some reason either the prepare or apply phase fails, you can abort the patching cycle at either of these points by running a special phase with the abort command.
-The actions previously taken will be discarded (or rollbacked).
+The actions previously taken will be discarded (or rolled back).

 The abort command is only available up to (but not including) the cutover phase.
 After cutover, the system runs on the new edition, and abort is no longer